A Regency History guide to Athelhampton House in Dorset

 This little passage way includes some prints of Carlton House and a lovely portrait of George III’s fifth daughter, Princess Sophia.

-Portrait of Princess Sophia, King's Ante Room, Athelhampton House, Dorset
+Portrait of Princess Sophia, King's Ante Room, Athelhampton House, Dorset (2015)

 Wine Cellar

 Just inside the entrance to the wine cellar is a Coade stone torchère.
 This was part of a set of ten candlestick stands made by Coade and Sealy of Lambeth in 1810 for George, Prince of Wales, at Carlton House.
-Coade and Sealy was the artificial stone manufactory run by Eleanor Coade, one of the women featured in my forthcoming book, What Regency Women Did For Us.
+Coade and Sealy was the artificial stone manufactory run by Eleanor Coade, one of the women featured in Rachel’s book, What Regency Women Did For Us.
 At this time, Eleanor had taken her cousin John Sealy into partnership, hence the name, Coade and Sealy.

-The Wine Cellar, Athelhampton House, Dorset
+Coade stone torchere in the Wine Cellar, Athelhampton House, Dorset (2015)

 Great Chamber

-The Great Chamber, Athelhampton House, Dorset
+The Great Chamber, Athelhampton House, Dorset (2015)

 Library (now used as a billiard room)